ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Your business is not to 'get somewhere' - it is to be here. — Dan Millman
+> **Citacao:** Your goals are the road maps that guide you and show you what is possible for your life. — Les Brown

 fim do arquivo